coolmanbtr/AP-FRQs-2025/README.md

 #### Future Goals
 Moving forward, I plan to:
--Try and learn a new language or improve on Python.
+- Try and learn a new language or improve on Python.
--Get interships to increase my experience and skills in programming
+- Get interships to increase my experience and skills in programming.